 You can choose to submit images to Dreamstime either as a non-exclusive contributor or as an exclusive contributor.
-You can also mix-and-match the two depending on images that you are submitted.
-For non-exclusive images, Dreamstime pays 25-50% of the net sales of an image’s downloads.
-However, for exclusive images, your share is much higher at 60% of the net sales of an image’s downloads, plus a $0.20 commission per accepted image.
+You can also mix-and-match the two depending on images that you have submitted.
+For non-exclusive images, Dreamstime pays 25-50% of the net sales of an image's downloads.
+However, for exclusive photos, your share is much higher at 60% of the net sales of an image's downloads, plus a $0.20 commission per accepted image.

-If you are just starting out and are having a hard time getting accepted at the other photography sites, you might want to give Pixabay a try.
+If you are starting out and are having a hard time getting accepted at the other photography sites, you might want to give Pixabay a try.
 Now technically, Pixabay is different because all of the images there are available for free download and unlimited use without attribution -- even for commercial use!
-So why would a working photographer even consider uploading images there?
-And can you even make money on Pixabay?
+So why would a working photographer consider uploading images there?
+And can you also make money on Pixabay?

 Yes, you actually can make some money on Pixabay through the donate -- or "coffee money" -- button on your account.
 Visitors or users who download your images can donate a tip to you through the site, so there is some potential for income and exposure.

-Scopio is building the largest library of high quality, fresh and relevant photos.
+Scopio is building the most extensive library of high quality, fresh and relevant photos.
 Scopio is powering the four billion photo creators on social media to sell their authentic photos to creatives looking to use them.
 Today, creatives are having a hard time finding authentic photos they can use, and when they do find them on social media and don't have the legal permission to use them outside of social.
 Scopio pays content creators and sells them to creatives looking to use fresh and real photos across their storytelling.

 Making a full time living as a stock photographer isn't easy as its a very crowded, competitive market.
 To be successful as a stock photographer, you need both quality and quantity.

-However, you can definitely build up a steady stream of extra income over time.
+However, you can build up a steady stream of extra income over time.
 You can also look at stock photography as an outlet for images that you have shot without any specific purpose, or images shot for client assignments that were not used and you have the rights for.
 In some cases, you might even gain a direct client through your stock photography work.

 Liked this post?
 Share it now.